 You may also want to check your filter’s media.
 In sand filtration systems, too much sand will slow water filtering through the tank, causing back pressure.

 In diatomaceous earth systems, installing the wrong grid size or using too much DE powder can also create higher pressure readings (read my guide on how much DE powder to add to your filter to ensure you add the right amount).

 Using the wrong size cartridge or using one with less surface area reduces flow, causing another high-pressure situation.

 Check the Air Relief Valve

 The air relief valve can release air that gets into your filtration system.
-That air can cause pressure to rise, so make sure you release air through the air relief valve after maintenance such as cleaning or backwashing filters.
+That air can cause pressure to rise, so ensure you release air through the air relief valve after maintenance, such as cleaning or backwashing filters.

 Suction Air Leak

 Plenty of high-pressure readings are caused by suction air leaks before or at the pump level.
 Because of the air leak, more pressure has to be exerted to push dirty water through the filtration system.
 Over time, this will reduce the flow of clean water into the swimming pool.

 Bubbles in the pump basket are a tell-tale sign that a suction air leak is the culprit.
 Another sign is seeing bubbles coming back into the pool from the returns.
 These signs can also help you pinpoint where the air is getting into the filtration system.

 When you run a filtration system with air in it, water will compete with the air for space.
 The air must go somewhere, so it is forced inside the equipment.
 This can damage your equipment, especially your pump, which must contain water to work correctly.